Old School - Glorified Pitch and Putt(Updated 2017)

 - The baskets, while a little old are in great shape.

 - Nice little pro-shop.
 Not something you see everyday.
-Too bad they only carry Innova discs but the prices seemed very reasonable.
+They now carry Innova and a limited selection of Trilogy plastic and bags.

 - If pay to play weren't annoying enough there is the wristband thing the park is doing.
 Every player is required to don a wristband and it has to go ON YOUR wrist.
 Completely unneeded IMHO and extraordinarily irritating.
 There has got to be a better way to do this.

 if you are in the area hit this course up.
-It is worth the time and money?
+Is it worth the time and money?
 Not sure.
 Hopefully my review helps in that decision.
 While it may not be an Idlewilde or a Flip City by any stretch and I have said it isn't challenging I will admit it is truly unique disc golf experience.
 Try to avoid weekends and holidays and the crowds should be manageable.

 4 of 4 people found this review helpful.